-This configuration enables for the user to filter among items by 3 types of criteria: by age, size or file type.
-It is also enabled to use more filters simultaneously.
-For filtering documents according to any of these criteria activate the filter button by checking the checkbox next to it, then click on the activated button.
+This configuration enables the user to filter among items by 3 types of criteria: by age, size or file type.
+It is also possible to use more filters simultaneously.
+For filtering documents according to any of these criteria, activate the filter button by checking the checkbox next to it, then click on the activated button.

 - Age filter:

-With this filter the user may select files to process with a specific age.
-The user has multiple choices here; he can select the filtration type from the list, and a) use either the Use dates option and pick up a date from the calendar, or b) he can enter a value into days/months/years textbox and search for the files which are younger than/older than or fall into time interval set here.
-Using the creation date or modification date for filtering: By default the modification date is the determinative date, but this can be changed by checking the “If creation date is younger than the modification date, use creation date for filtration” checkbox.
-In certain cases the creation date of a file is set to younger date than the modification date of a file.
+With this filter the user may select files of specific age to be processed.
+The user has multiple choices here; he can select the filtration type from the list, and a) use either the Use dates option and pick up a date from the calendar, or b) he can enter a value into days/months/years textbox and search for the files that are younger than/older than or fall into time interval set here.
+Using the creation date or modification date for filtering: By default, the modification date is the determinative date, but this can be changed by checking the “If creation date is younger than the modification date, use creation date for filtration” checkbox.
+In certain cases, the creation date of a file is set to younger date than the modification date of a file.
 This happens when a file is copied to another external disk (for example from disk G to disk I).
-In this case the creation date will be set to the date of the copy action.
+In this case, the creation date will be set to the date of the copy action.
 If the user would like to use this file in the future and would not like to archive it, this feature can solve the problem – it is possible to exclude the file with the newer creation date from the process.
 To create a proper policy take into consideration these rules: .

 Examples of using dates: